-Lawsuits filed this week against one of the nation’s largest student loan servicers by the federal government’s consumer watchdog and two states highlight the importance of knowing your options for repaying student loan debt.
+Lawsuits filed against one of the nation’s largest student loan servicers by the federal government’s consumer watchdog and two states highlight the importance of knowing your options for repaying student loan debt.

 It remains to be seen whether the Consumer Financial Protection Bureau’s allegations against Navient will hold up in court.
 Navient officials call the lawsuits politically motivated and say they plan to fight them.
 Half of the loan balances Navient collects payments on for the federal government are enrolled in income-driven repayment plans, and the company says claims “that we do not educate borrowers about IDR plans ignore the facts.”